qianglise/python-for-hpc/content/cupy.md

 Type promotion

-CuPy automatically promotes dtypes of cupy.ndarray s in a function with two or more operands, the result dtype is determined by the dtypes of the inputs.
+CuPy automatically promotes dtypes of cupy.ndarray in a function with two or more operands, the result dtype is determined by the dtypes of the inputs.
 This is different from NumPy's rule on type promotion, when operands contain zero-dimensional arrays.
-Zero-dimensional numpy.ndarray s are treated as if they were scalar values if they appear in operands of NumPy's function, This may affect the dtype of its output, depending on the values of the "scalar" inputs.
+Zero-dimensional numpy.ndarray are treated as if they were scalar values if they appear in operands of NumPy's function, This may affect the dtype of its output, depending on the values of the "scalar" inputs.

 ```
 (np.array(3, dtype=np.int32) * np.array([1., 2.], dtype=np.float32)).dtype